LinguaPhylo/linguaPhylo.github.io/developer/implement-ext.md

 ### beast2

-The sub-project "beast2" contains the BEAST 2 classes, which uses Java 1.8 and non-module system.
+The subproject "beast2" contains the BEAST 2 classes, which uses Java 1.8 and non-module system.
 The extension mechanism was developed by BEAST 2 core developers.

 {% assign current_fig_num = current_fig_num | plus: 1 %}

 <figure class="image">
   <img src="BEAST2.png" alt="BEAST2">
-  <figcaption>Figure {{ current_fig_num }}: The sub-project "beast2".</figcaption>
+  <figcaption>Figure {{ current_fig_num }}: The subproject "beast2".</figcaption>
 </figure>

 On the left side of the figure, it shows